bhush9/bhush9.github.io/_posts/2018-01-26-trying-out-plasma-mobile.markdown

 ### How to send us feedback

-You can reach us on plasma-mobile@kde.org mailing list, or #plasma IRC channel on Freenode, or #plasmamobile:matrix.org matrix room, or on https://t.me/plasmamobile telegram group.
+You can reach us on [plasma-mobile@kde.org](mailto:plasma-mobile@kde.org) mailing list, or #plasma IRC channel on Freenode, or #plasmamobile:matrix.org matrix room, or on [Plasma Mobile telegram](https://t.me/plasmamobile) group.

 Thank you for helping us test Plasma Mobile.